 Q: What happens to the amount of PPP Loan not forgiven?

-A: If a Borrower is denied forgiveness in whole or in part, the amount of the loan not forgiven must be repaid by the Borrower on or before the 2‑year or 5-year maturity date, as applicable.
+A: If a Borrower is denied forgiveness in whole or in part, the amount of the loan not forgiven must be repaid by the Borrower on or before the two‑year maturity date.
 This applies only to loan forgiveness applications that are not reviewed by the SBA prior to the Lender’s decision on the forgiveness application.
 A Borrower should also review its promissory note and the other loan documentation it executed in connection with its PPP Loan for any additional implications of a denial of forgiveness and specific repayment requirements.

 If the SBA determines that the Borrower is ineligible for the PPP Loan or is ineligible for the loan amount or the loan forgiveness amount claimed by the Borrower, the SBA may pursue other available remedies.